werinza/jemoview/README.md

 2021-07-08:
 accelerometer evaluated, list of controls and switches added, bugfixes

-2021-12-07:__
+2021-12-07:
-position of switches displayed, more details for digital trim, settings.txt introduced, bugfixes
+position of switches displayed, more details for digital trim, sensor ID displayed, settings.txt introduced, bugfixes